 Smart speakers are so much more than music players, yet the majority of people who own a smart speaker use it only to play music.
+If you are looking for a great music player for kids, check this one out!
 While you CAN play music through them, and they sound great, especially the Google Home Max, there is really so much you can do with them.
 You can even get started using the built-in assistants on your phone to help you understand everything it can do before you jump in and buy one.
 I promise, once you get started, you’ll wonder how you ever survived without one!

 Set reminders with your smart speaker